Ronapj1991/landing-page-2/README.md

 # landing-page-2
-second project html and css
+second project using html and css